evennia/evennia/docs/latest/_sources/Concepts/Colors.md.txt

 Color can be a very useful tool for your game.
 It can be used to increase readability and make your game more appealing visually.

 Remember however that, with the exception of the webclient, you generally don't control the client used to connect to the game.
 There is, for example, one special tag meaning "yellow".
 But exactly *which* hue of yellow is actually displayed on the user's screen depends on the settings of their particular mud client.
 They could even swap the colours around or turn them off altogether if so desired.
 Some clients don't even support color - text games are also played with special reading equipment by people who are blind or have otherwise diminished eyesight.

 So a good rule of thumb is to use colour to enhance your game but don't *rely* on it to display critical information.
-If you are coding the game, you can add functionality to let users disable colours as they please, as described [here](../Howtos/Manually-Configuring-Color.md).
+The default `screenreader` command will automatically turn off all color for a user (as well as clean up many line decorations etc).
+Make sure your game is still playable and understandable with this active.

 Evennia supports two color standards:

 - `ANSI` - 16 foreground colors + 8  background colors.
 Widely supported.
 - `Xterm256` - 128 RGB colors, 32 greyscales.
 Not always supported in old clients.
+Falls back to ANSI.
+- `Truecolor` - 24B RGB colors using hex notation.
+Not supported by many clients.
+Falls back to `XTerm256`.

 To see which colours your client support, use the default `color` command.
-This will list all available colours for ANSI and Xterm256 along with the codes you use for them.
-The central ansi/xterm256 parser is located in  [evennia/utils/ansi.py](evennia.utils.ansi).
+This will list all available colours for ANSI and Xterm256, as well as a selection of True color codes along with the codes you use for them.
+The central ansi/xterm256 parser is located in  [evennia/utils/ansi.py](evennia.utils.ansi), the true color one in [evennia/utils/true/hex_colors.py](evennia.utils.hex_colors).

 ## ANSI colours and symbols